The Privacy Placebo: Diagnosing Consent Burden through Performative Scrolling: Feasibility Deployment and Illustrative Results

 We also categorized audited surfaces by the dominant structural pattern observed at first encounter.
 Table~\ref{tab:deployment-archetypes} reports median PSI by archetype, aggregating across device and traversal conditions.
 Co-present designs had the lowest median burden because a meaningful non-accepting alternative was visible and actionable immediately.
 Scroll Wall designs increased PSI primarily through distance-to-choice.
 Accordion designs increased PSI through hidden-reveal burden, even when pixel distance was relatively low.
 Multi-step Modal designs produced the highest burden because they combined staged delay, hidden structure, and keyboard fragility.

-These results should be interpreted as distributional feasibility evidence rather than as a definitive prevalence estimate.
+These results should be interpreted as distributional feasibility evidence rather than as definitive prevalence estimates.
 Even so, the deployment strengthens the central claim of the paper: PSI scales beyond isolated examples, produces interpretable burden distributions, and exposes systematic differences across device and traversal conditions.

-Although the sample is too small for statistical generalization, it provides stronger feasibility evidence than a purely single-example deployment and helps anchor PSI in heterogeneous live consent surfaces.